openshift/training/beta-3-setup.md

 ### Quota Usage
 If you click on the *Settings* tab, you'll see our pod usage has increased to 1.

+### Extra Credit
+If you try to curl the pod IP and port, you get "connection refused".
+See if you can figure out why.

 ### Delete the Pod
 Go ahead and delete this pod so that you don't get confused in later examples: